laravel/docs/billing.md

 To secure your webhooks, you may use [Stripe's webhook signatures](https://stripe.com/docs/webhooks/signatures).
 For convenience, Cashier automatically includes a middleware which validates that the incoming Stripe webhook request is valid.

-To enable webhook verification, ensure that the `STRIPE_WEBHOOK_SECRET` environment variable is set in your application's `.env` file.
+To enable webhook verification, ensure that the `CASHIER_WEBHOOK_SECRET` environment variable is set in your application's `.env` file.
 The webhook `secret` may be retrieved from your Stripe account dashboard.

 <a name="single-charges"></a>
 ## Single Charges